potocpav/cloth_sewing/README.md

 This addon is an early work in progress.
 Right now, it supports:

-* Saving UV islands to SVG in the correct scale.
+* Saving UV islands to SVG with correct scaling.